Shares4Schools is a real money investment competition in which Year 12 students invest £2,000 in the stock market.

-2. Between 4th November and 19th June, teams should invest their £2,000 into shares of their choice.
+2. During the period of the competition, teams should invest their £2,000 into shares of their choice.

-3. While the team does not have to invest all £2,000 in one go, it does need to invest at least £500 by close of business on 17th December 2019.
+3. While the team does not have to invest all £2,000 in one go, it does need to invest at least £500 by the end of December.

-4. The team must make a minimum of ten trades (either sales or purchases) between 4th November 2019 and 19th June 2020.
+4. The team must make a minimum of ten trades (either sales or purchases) during the period of the competition.

-5. At close of business on 19th June 2020, the team with the highest value portfolio shown on the league table will be the overall winner (subject to compliance with Rules 3 and 4).
+5. By the competition closing date, the team with the highest value portfolio shown on the league table will be the overall winner (subject to compliance with Rules 3 and 4).

 Eligibility and team numbers

 6. The competition is open to students in Year 12 in the academic year 2019/20 (Secondary 5 in Scotland) during the academic year the competition takes place.
 Given that the competition runs through final exam season we do not consider it suitable for students in Years 11 or 13.